 Murmurs indicate valvular pathology.
 Friction rub may be present in pericarditis.

 Cardiac patients often have lower exercise tolerance and cannot perform activities that require increased energy expenditure, such as walking, climbing stairs, or activities of daily living.
 Functional capacity [FC] refers to the maximum ability of the heart and lungs to deliver oxygen and the ability of muscles to extract it.
 FC is measured by determining the maximal oxygen uptake (VO2max) during incremental exercise.
 The metabolic equivalent (MET) describes functional capacity [FC].
 One MET equals 3.5 milliliters of oxygen consumed per kilogram of body weight per minute (3.5 mlO2/kg/min), equal to the amount of energy used at rest.
 Exercise testing can provide objective measures of exercise capacity and be helpful in exercise prescription.
 The Borg Perceived Exertion Scale, a linear scale from 6-20, may also be used to monitor exercise intensity.
-A score of 12-14 on this scale is typically considered a moderate level of activity.6 The talk test and target heart rate are also used to assess exercise intensity
+A score of 12-14 on this scale is typically considered a moderate level of activity.9 The talk test and target heart rate are also used to assess exercise intensity.

-Factors that influence Functional Capacity are: age, fluid volume, left ventricle dysfunction, residual myocardial ischemia, deconditioning, diabetic neuropathy, peripheral vascular status, pulmonary status, and orthopedic problems limiting locomotion.
+Factors that influence Functional Capacity are age, fluid volume, left ventricle dysfunction, residual myocardial ischemia, deconditioning, diabetic neuropathy, peripheral vascular status, pulmonary status, and orthopedic problems limiting locomotion.

 It is important to assess for cardiac risk factors including cholesterol, diabetes, or renal disease.
 Labs that may be indicated include lipid panel, fasting blood glucose, hemoglobin A1C, basic metabolic panel, beta-natriuretic peptide.
 A 12-lead electrocardiogram is necessary to evaluate for arrhythmias, conduction blocks, left/right heart strain, hypertrophy, and ischemia.

-Gated cardiac MRI can assess cardiac function and coronary anatomy.
+Gated cardiac MRI can assess cardiac function and coronary anatomy. and myocardial ischemia.
+Phase contrast and myocardial tagging sequences assist in valvular flow assessments.11

 Multi-gated acquisition scan (MUGA) can assess left and right ventricular function.